CorentinLAMY/Engineering-ressources/README.md

 You can use this repository for engineering purposes, for things like [Eurobot](https://www.eurobot.org/) or in a [FabLabs](https://www.fablabs.io/).

-Ressources are mostly in english :gb:, but some of them are in french :fr:.
+Ressources are mostly in english :gb:, but some of them are in french :fr: (I'm french 🙂).

 If your file is in this repo and you want to pull out this file, please contact me !
 To participate to this repo -> [Pull Request](https://github.com/CorentinLAMY/Engineering-ressources/pulls)